 One key issue to be discussed will be how the military can best utilise civilian expertise, in the same way that 77 Brigade has pioneered using a mixture of regulars and reservists.
 Using innovative career pathways like this and secondee programmes are a good way of bringing skills into MOD.
 Upskilling current service people will also be a topic for discussion, particularly in terms of raising awareness of cyber threats and ensuring sufficient cyber hygiene is practiced throughout all functions.
 The MOD already has £120 million set aside for recruitment in this area so another area for discussion will focus around how MOD can better market the uniquely challenging roles it has, which can’t be found in the private sector.

-We are delighted that the following speakers have confirmed there participation:
+We are delighted that the following speakers have confirmed their participation:

 - Air Cdre Tim Neal-Hopes, Head Joint User C4ISR & Cyber, MOD